reallyreadit/blog/_posts/2020-06-05-fundraising-1.markdown

 </p>

 <p>
-I feel like one of those proud parents who looks away briefly and then, when they look back, the kid is suddenly, magically, all grown up - bigger, stronger, more mature, and, in some ways, borderline unrecognizable.
+I feel like one of those proud parents who looks away briefly and then, when they look back, their child is suddenly, magically, all grown up - bigger, stronger, more mature, and, in some ways, borderline unrecognizable.
 And it feels like it happened overnight.
 </p>

 <p>